-The Cook Islands' rich and varied history is molded by the interactions among their residents as well as by the influences of many civilizations.
-The history started in 800 AD when Polynesian immigrants landed on the islands.
-Skilled navigators, these immigrants carried with them a distinct culture and customs still clearly visible in Cook Islands civilization today.
+The rich and varied history of the Cook Islands has been shaped by the interactions among their people with the effects of many civilisations.
+History started when Polynesian immigrants arrived on the islands in 800 AD.
+Expert navigators, these immigrants brought with them a unique culture and way of life, still quite evident in the Cook Islands' civilization now.

 Polynesian Migration